What Are the Sun, Moon, and Rising Signs?

 Why don’t I relate to my sun sign?

-If you don’t relate to your sun sign, check if you’re using sidereal vs tropical astrology (they differ by almost a full sign).
-Also, look at your moon and rising signs - many people identify more with these.
-Finally, check your whole chart; other planetary placements (especially Mercury, Venus, and Mars) add significant nuance.
+If you don’t relate to your sun sign, check whether you’re using sidereal or tropical astrology because they can differ by almost a full sign.
+Also look at your moon and rising signs.
+Many people recognize their emotional patterns or social style before they recognize their sun.
+Mercury, Venus, and Mars can also add significant nuance.

 Can my Big Three change over time?